monoscope-tech/apitoolkit-landing/docs/sdks/nodejs/nestjs/index.md

 import "@opentelemetry/auto-instrumentations-node/register"; // IMPORTANT: Do this as early as possible in your server import { NestFactory } from "@nestjs/core";
 import { AppModule } from "./app.module";
-import { APIToolkit } from "apitoolkit-express";
+import { Monoscope } from "monoscope-express";
 import axios from "axios";

 async function bootstrap() {
   const app = await NestFactory.create(AppModule);

-  const apitoolkitClient = APIToolkit.NewClient({
+  const monoscopeClient = Monoscope.NewClient({
     monitorAxios: axios, // Optional: Use this to monitor axios requests });

   app.use(apitoolkit.middleware);

   app.get("/", async (req, res) => {
-    // This axios request get's monitored and appears in the  APIToolkit explorer const response = await axios.get(
+    // This axios request get's monitored and appears in the  Monoscope explorer const response = await axios.get(
       "https://jsonplaceholder.typicode.com/todos/1"
     );